SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks: Discussion

 \subsection{Limitations and Future Work}

-\textbf{Coverage and generalization.} \benchmarkName{} focuses on terminal-based, containerized tasks for reproducible evaluation, so results may not directly transfer to GUI agents, multi-agent coordination, or very long-horizon workflows.
-We also evaluate a limited set of models and harnesses; commercial harness behavior and Skills integration can change over time.
-A natural extension is to develop multi-modal skills and protocols for vision-language agents operating in GUI environments.
+\textbf{Coverage and generalization.} \looseness=-1 \benchmarkName{} focuses on terminal-based, containerized tasks for reproducible evaluation, so results may not transfer directly to GUI agents, multi-agent coordination, or very long-horizon workflows.
+We also evaluate a limited set of models and harnesses whose Skills integration can change over time.
+A natural extension is multi-modal Skills and protocols for vision-language agents in GUI environments.